-Mississippi has taken significant steps towards enhancing interoperable and emergency communications through the build out of a statewide interoperability network, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
-However, more remains to be done to achieve Mississippi's statewide goals for emergency communications.
-This work is only part of a continuous cycle as Mississippi will always need to adapt to evolving technologies, operational tactics and challenges to support communication for emergency responders.
+Mississippi has completed substantial steps to enhance interoperable and emergency communications through the build out of a statewide interoperability network, strong coordination with users at all levels of government, and a strong governance structure led by the WCC.
+While more remains to achieve Mississippi's statewide goals for emergency communications, this work is only part of a continuous cycle as Mississippi will always need to adjust to developing technologies, operational tactics and challenges to support communications for emergency responders.

-Agency Goals, Objectives, Strategies, and Measures by Program FY 2023 - FY 2027
+Agency Goals, Objectives, Strategies, and Measures by Program FY 2024- FY 2028